As soon as you read that headline – what was your answer? Did a YES or NO automatically pop into your head?

 Whether we like to admit it, sometimes we do feel bad (or sad or perhaps even angry) when we hear about someone else’s success.

-Let’s have a look at some of the reasons we feel bad about other people’s success (and most importantly what we can do about it).
+Let’s have a look at some of the reasons we might feel bad about other people’s success (and most importantly what we can do about it).

 Fear of being left behind